openstack-archive/fuel-library/docs/pages/0080-known-issues.rst

     listed in ``gcomm://node1,node2:port2,node3`` is already started and is available for initial synchronization.
     For every starting Galera node it is enough to have at least one working node name/address to get full information about the cluster structure and to perform initial synchronization.
-    Actually FUEL deployment manifests with default settings may set (or may not set!)
+    Actually Fuel deployment manifests with default settings may set (or may not set!)

     ``wsrep_cluster_address="gcomm://"``